Mental Health Facilities Charlotte, NC

 Sponsored Ad

-Harris Home is a mental health treatment center in Charlotte, NC, located at 4616 East W T Harris Boulevard, 28215 zip code area.
-Harris Home provides residential treatment.
-Harris Home offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
-Harris Home also supports children/adolescents with serious emotional disturbance, LGBT and people with HIV or AIDS.
-Additional services at Harris Home consist of case management.
+New Vision Home is a mental health treatment center in Charlotte, NC, located at 5004 Glenview Court, 28215 zip code area.
+New Vision Home provides residential treatment.
+New Vision Home offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
+New Vision Home also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services at New Vision Home consist of supported employment, family psychoeducation and education services.

 Learn More